"This was a tremendous experience. I learned so much about the craft that I know I wouldn't have gotten in a 15 week MFA level course."

 In a Nutshell

 An intensive program designed to help students in the early stages of writing a full-length memoir.
 The program will provide an environment that encourages exploration and supports the writing process, and it will offer an in-depth study of the book-length memoir form.
 Find out more about how to apply here.
-The application deadline has been extended to Monday, July 23rd.
+The next application cycle will begin in Summer 2019.

 Open House and Info Session